agrachev/productapp/README.md

 Feature-specific modules.
 Each feature is internally divided into domain, data, and presentation layers and can be included dynamically.

 - `:feature:mainscreen`
-  Main screen implementation and navigation graph composition.
+  Main screen content implementation and navigation graph composition.

 - `:feature:productlist`
   Product list screen, including filtering logic and paging.